dotnet/csharplang/proposals/async-method-builders.md

 4. consider the type of that `Task` property (a task-like type):
   If the task-like type matches the return type of the async method, then the override is compatible.
 Otherwise, it is not compatible.

+If the attribute was specified on a method, but it turned out to be incompatible, an error is produced.
-If no compatible override is found on a given scope, then look at the next scope.
+If no compatible override is found on a given scope then look at the next scope.
 If one override is found compatible, we have successfully found the builder type override to use.
 If more than one override is found to be compatible on a given scope, an error is produced.